ooni/probe-cli/internal/enginenetx/DESIGN.md

 from a pre-defined list of SNIs to use _instead_;

-3. introduce state by remembering which tactics for creating TLS connections have worked in the past and trying to reuse them in the future;
+3. introduce state by remembering which tactics for creating TLS connections have worked in the past and trying to reuse them;

 4. allow for relatively fast recovery in case of network-condition changes by remixing known-good solutions and bridge strategies with more conventional